 Field work also includes health and safety coordination and waste disposal.
 The Guidelines estimate the cost of a Community Health and Safety Plan at $1,392 and waste disposal at $145 per 55-gallon drum of soil waste.
 It is likely only one drum of waste will be generated during field work on my friend’s project.

 Regarding an assessment report, the Guidelines provide the cost for a report where six holes are drilled and three of the holes are converted to groundwater monitoring wells.
-It’s clear the scope of work linked to the Guidelines estimate is greater than for my friend; however, in my experience the difference in terms of report preparation is small, in this case less than $500.
+It’s clear the scope of work linked to the Guidelines estimate is greater than for my friend; however, in my experience, the difference in terms of report preparation is small, in this case, less than $500.
 The Guidelines quote $6,944 for an investigation report – let’s say $6,500 for our report.

 Finally, is there anything we left out?
 For example, it’s likely the floor of the unit is concrete, and we will need a concrete driller to actually get underground.
 Additionally, now that we have holes in the floor, we will need to restore the floor by backfilling the holes and patching the surface.
-The Guidelines are not much help here, but in my experience a concrete cutting contractor is going to cost about $500 and the backfill and patch is going to cost about $900.
+The Guidelines are not much help here, but in my experience, a concrete-cutting contractor is going to cost about $500 and the backfill and patch is going to cost about $900.

 Now, what else did we miss?
 Something.
 To address this something, we use a contingency factor, say 10 percent.
-This additional 10 percent is to account for things we did not address or for unforeseen circumstances – like the concrete floor is 15 inches thick instead of the typical 6-to-8-inch thickness.
+This additional 10 percent is to account for things we did not address or for unforeseen circumstances – like the concrete floor being 15 inches thick instead of the typical 6-to-8-inch thickness.